hardik01shah/Version-Control-with-Git-notes/README.md

 5. create a remote on your local machine using git remote add
 6. push all your changes using git_push

-git-commands.txt file consists of all the bash commands for git
+git-commands.txt file consists of all the bash commands for git.
+The other two cpp scripts are my templates for competitive coding.